mapninja/Earthsys144/Labs/Week_03/Editing_with_QGIS_Rewrite.md

 ![](images/20250328_154457_image.png)

 You've noted by now that the **Feature Attributes Editing pop-up** appears after every point is placed.
 If you aren't adding variables, this can slow the workflow, considerably.

+Remember to save your edits by toggling off editing mode and confirming the changes when prompted.

 To suppress the Feature Attribute Editing pop-up: